hydroshare/hydroshare_on_jupyter/README.md

 `yarn build`

-3. Install Jupyter and generate a config file by running this command:
+3. Install Jupyter and then generate a config file by running this command:

 `jupyter notebook --generate-config`